Questions, Comments, death threats? eMail Me I will respond..

 Download Dendrite Simulator (Windows only)

 The red image is the step input.
 It can be adjusted from the spinner on the right side.
-The blue line is the output of the dendrite after time constant calculation and filtering.
+The blue line is the output of the dendrite after time constant calculation.

 - Start the application.
 It will display the step input voltage in red and the dendrite compartment output in blue